SpikeInterface/spikeextractors/README.md

 Num. events for first second of unit 1 = 8
 ```
 SortingExtractors can also extract subsets of data from a sorted data file or can extract data from multiple files with SubSortingExtractor and MultiSortingExtractor, respectively.

-To play around with RecordingExtractors and SortingExtractors, we have provided a [Google Colaboratory](https://colab.research.google.com/drive/1T7m7o30_JuQ5LHSVChHPw1SoHUySe5U3).
-If you run the notebook in playground mode, you can experiment with extractors in a pre-installed environment.

 This concludes the basic tutorial about the Recording/Sorting Extractors.
 To see currently implemented extractor subclasses, please check the [extractors](https://github.com/colehurwitz31/spikeinterface/tree/master/spikeinterface/extractors) folder in our repo.